syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/accordion/EJ2_ASP.NETCORE/getting-started.md

 title: Getting Started with ##Platform_Name## Accordion Component
 description: Checkout and learn about getting started with ##Platform_Name## Accordion component of Syncfusion Essential JS 2 and more details.
 platform: ej2-asp-core-mvc
-control: Getting Started Asp Mvc
+control: Getting Started
 publishingplatform: ##Platform_Name##
 documentation: ug
 ---

 # Getting Started

- This section briefly explains about how to include a simple Accordion in your ASP.NET MVC application.
-You can refer [ASP.NET MVC Getting Started documentation](https://ej2.syncfusion.com/aspnetmvc/documentation/getting-started/) page for introduction part of the system requirements and configure the common specifications.
+ This section briefly explains about how to include a simple Accordion in your ASP.NET Core application.
+You can refer [ASP.NET Core Getting Started documentation](https://helpej2.syncfusion.com/aspnetcore/documentation/getting-started/visual-studio-2017) page for introduction part of the system requirements and configure the common specifications.

 ## Adding component to the Application